Folk Magic: Verbal Healing Charms

 Pennsylvania Dutch Healing

 Most Pow-wow doctors specialize by healing through the use of verbal charms, also called "sympathetic words."
 Quickly glancing through the sundry charms collected here will illustrate that Pow-wow practice has a strong Christian element.
-Indeed, many Pow-wow practitioners are staunch Christians who do not view what they do as witchcraft or magic.
+Indeed, many Pow-wow practitioners, also known as braucherei, are staunch Christians who do not view what they do as witchcraft or magic.
 John George Hohman, who wrote The Long Lost Friend, was a Roman Catholic.
 Hohman believed in the power of Christian healing and subtitled the first English translation of Der Lang Verborgene Freund as "a True and Christian information for Every Body."

 For example, the second charm to staunch bleeding is from Ezekiel 16:6.
 Interestingly, one of the charms to get rid of a wen used lunar symbolism, instead of biblical symbolism, and one of the charms to heal a sore seemed to invoke the aid of the dead.